gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_info.rst

 BitBotXL
 ====================================================

-This is for BitBot XL v1.1, 2020
+This is for BitBot XL v1.1, 2020.
-A more recent version v1.2 has drive straight calibration using a downloadable hex file.
+A more recent version, v1.2, has drive straight calibration using a downloadable hex file.
 See: https://4tronix.co.uk/blog/?p=2479.
-See the makecode github for its code. https://github.com/4tronix/BitBot/blob/master/bitbot.ts
+For the makecode github of its code see: https://github.com/4tronix/BitBot/blob/master/bitbot.ts

 ..
 Warning::